Kiezroy/NCL2025/Individual Game/Log Analysis/Ancient History (Easy).md

 What is the domain of the third HTTP request in the log?

 - Filter the log for only "GET" HTTP requests
-- The "CONNECT" are not re
+- The "CONNECT" are not requests but are actually tunnel setups

 Q2 - 15 points